This is a comment

 Symbols

 Symbols are bound to values.
-Undefined symbols are unbound and resolve to NIL
+Undefined symbols are unbound and resolve to NIL.

-Symbols can be created or altered globally using the def
+Symbols can be created or altered globally using the def and setq functions.

-Symbols can also be defined locally using the let
+Symbols can also be defined locally using the let function.

 Strings